Дати: 01.10.2008 - 31.05.2010

 The first phase of the program began in early 2009, when ninety Armenian, American and Azerbaijani students began their online collaboration by exploring youth issues through the lens of media, ultimately creating their own documentaries, digital stories, short films, public service announcements and other media for distribution internationally.

 In May 2009, the second phase of the project began.
 Based on their achievements in the first phase, 30 students (ten per country) were selected as program finalists, and traveled to the U.S. in July 2009 for advanced media and social action training.
-In March 2010, ten American high school students will meet their Azerbaijani and Armenian peers in Tbilisi for a two-day regional media conference to showcase their work to a global audience.
-American students will then travel to Azerbaijan and Armenia.
+In March 2010, ten American high school students met their Azerbaijani and Armenian peers in Tbilisi for a two-day regional media conference to showcase their work to a global audience.
+American students then traveled to Azerbaijan and Armenia.

-All students in DOTCOM also have an opportunity to vie for mini-grants to implement civic initiatives based on their selected social issues.
+All students in DOTCOM also had an opportunity to vie for mini-grants to implement civic initiatives based on their selected social issues.